adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/bestpractices.md

 security by utilizing the secure stores that each platform provides to store secrets like the access token.

+### Use https only

+This should go without saying.
+Always use https communication.
+Most security professionals start off their security career with learning "Security at Rest & Security in Transit".
+In practical terms, storing secrets (like tokens) securely and using HTTPS as a transport mechanism satisfies both claims.

+Don't stop with security there though.
+HTTPS is just a medium through which secure communications can take place.
+There are a wide range of protocols and ciphers that can be used to encrypt the traffic.
+Some are  considered less secure and not to be used.
+Azure App Service provides a default set of protocols and ciphers to support backwards compatibility with older browsers.
+You can adjust the ciphers in use by your App Service.
+For information on this, refer to the [Azure Documentation][10].

 ### Handle Expiring Tokens

 Unless you are using an identity provider that doesn't support refresh tokens (like Facebook or Twitter),